toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [happyfinder](https://github.com/hugows/hf) - (another) Fuzzy file finder for the command line.
 * [plocate](https://plocate.sesse.net/) - A much faster locate; plocate is a locate based on posting lists, completely replacing mlocate with a much faster (and smaller) index.
 * [rawhide](https://github.com/raforg/rawhide) - File finder that uses C expressions to specify the filenames.
+* [trovatore](https://github.com/trikko/trovatore) - A fast command-line tool for searching files by name.

 ## <a name="ls"></a>File listing (alternatives to ls)